shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/curated-deal-line-item-api-setup-guide.md

 > - `platform_content_category_targets`.
 >
 > You cannot use `placement_targets`, `publisher_targets`, or `content_category_targets` with a curated deal line item.
 See [Profile Service](./profile-service.md) for more information.

-#### Optional JSON fields for deal line item profile

-There are many optional fields available in the curated deal line item profile for targeting with the curated deal line item.
-For example, you can target properties associated with inventory, inventory types, allowlists, blocklists, device types, and so forth.
-See the [Profile Service](./profile-service.md) for more information on available fields.

 To create a curated deal line item profile, do the following (see [Profile Service](./profile-service.md) for more information):